Don’t know how to cook a sweet potato? Want to find another way to cook this healthy carb food?

 Over the years, certain foods have garnered new attention for their health benefits, availability, affordability and most of all…versatility.
 The sweet potato fits this bill to a tee!
 As a staple in many households year round, in many countries of the world, the sweet potato, and its cousin the yam, has made its way back into our cultural cuisine.

 As a favourite pantry staple, the sweet potato can be a “go to” low-cal ( about 105 in an average sized spud) healthy addition to many meals.
 Because of its high nutritional value , vegans and vegetarians often choose it for its high fiber and how it adds substance to a meal.
-The sweet potato is fat free!
+The sweet potato is fat free and totally healthy carb!

 In its purest form, this spud does very well cooked in its own skin, either in the microwave or a moderate oven.
-Prick it a few times to avoid steam buildup, and enjoy it popped oven with butter, salt and pepper like any potato.
+Prick it a few times with a fork to avoid steam buildup, and enjoy it popped oven with butter, salt and pepper like any potato.
 This is also the easiest way to get potato pulp.
 For recipes that call for “mashed” potato, this is easier than the work of peeling and boiling one by one.
 The pulp freezes very well and is a great base for a harvest soup, dip or spread.